DaughterOfMaple/ExerciseWeather/README.md

   * [Future ambitions](#future-ambitions)

 ## Background
-As part of my Cert IV in programming, I was required to produce a mobile app for Android.
-As I had already spent some time learning C#, this seemed like a good opportunity to dive into cross-platform development with Xamarin Forms.
+As part of my Cert IV in programming, I created a mobile app for Android, developed with Xamarin Forms.
 I chose to program in Visual Studio Community on Windows.

 ## Overview